petsc/petsc/doc/docs/changes/dev.rst

 -  Add ``MatGetBindingPropagates()``
 -  Add ``MatSeqAIJGetArrayWrite()`` and ``MatSeqAIJRestoreArrayWrite()`` to get write-access to the value array of ``MatSeqAIJ`` on CPU
 -  Add ``MatCUSPARSESetUseCPUSolve()`` Use CPU solve with cuSparse for LU factorization that are on the CPU.
+-  Change ``MatCreateIS()`` behavior when NULL is passed for the mappings.
+Now a NULL map implies matching local and global spaces

 .. rubric:: PC: